February 24, 2020 – Sebastian Johnson, Arnold Ventures

 Through this blog series, “Addressing the Overuse of Segregation in U.S. Prisons and Jails,” bloggers of various perspectives—from corrections officials and academic experts to advocates and formerly incarcerated people—will examine the issues presented by the use of segregated housing and discuss promising strategies for reform.
 Many of the bloggers are staff of Vera’s Safe Alternatives to Segregation Initiative and members of Vera’s Safe Alternatives to Segregation Advisory Council.

-By Rollin Cook, Executive Director of Utah Department of Corrections, Aaron Kinikini, attorney at Disability Law Center, Anna Thomas, former American Civil Liberties Union public policy advocate, and Byron Kline, Senior Program Associate at Vera Institute of Justice April 26, 2018
+April 26, 2018 – Rollin Cook, Executive Director of Utah Department of Corrections, Aaron Kinikini, Attorney at Disability Law Center, Anna Thomas, former American Civil Liberties Union public policy advocate, and Byron Kline, Senior Program Associate at Vera Institute of Justice

 October 23, 2017 - Matthew Lowen, Vera Institute of Justice

 May 6, 2016 – Karen Tamis, Vera Institute of Justice